aruneshmee/Freshmen_Year_Projects/README.md

 INTERESTING FACTS ABOUT OUR PROGRAM:

--The program can print the board after every turn.
+- The program can print the board after every turn.
--The game can be played by two users.
+- The game can be played by two users.
--The game has a user friendly coordinate system that helps the users to make each move.
+- The game has a user friendly coordinate system that helps the users to make each move.
--The program has colored pieces to differentiate between two users: RED and BLUE.
+- The program has colored pieces to differentiate between two users: RED and BLUE.
--The game has just 3 functions in the main.
+- The game has just 3 functions in the main.

 Developers:
 - Christian Myers - myers2ci@mail.uc.edu